charlieargue/CUE-code-samples/README.md

 >  "And thanks, Karl.
 I know Karl's been helping a lot kind of with the more junior devs, getting them straightened out a little bit.
-So shout out to the Karl for being helpful and open to help with that kind of stuff."
+So shout out to Karl for being helpful and open to help with that kind of stuff."

 — 🗣 [Summer Box](https://www.linkedin.com/in/summer-box-5a479920/), Software Development Manager at Cue `Jun 12, 2022`